 Q: Where can I find reliable information about Native American symbols?

 A: Seek out reputable sources that are grounded in tribal knowledge and cultural expertise.
-Consult with tribal elders, cultural experts, or knowledgeable members of the community.
+On top of that, consult with tribal elders, cultural experts, or knowledgeable members of the community.
 Look for websites and organizations that are dedicated to preserving and promoting Native American cultures.

 Q: Is it okay to use Native American symbols in my own artwork or designs?